-A graduate of Drake University and the University of North Texas, Mr. Tolson is an active clinician, adjudicator, and guest conductor.
-He has made presentations at national and international conferences such as IAJE, JEN, and MENC; numerous state conferences; and the Midwest Clinic, as well as universities in the U.S. and abroad.
-As a composer and arranger, his vocal jazz works are published by UNC Jazz Press.
+A graduate of Drake University and the University of North Texas, Tolson has made presentations at state, regional, and national Music Education conferences, the International Association for Jazz Education Conference, Jazz Education Network, the International Academy of Law and Mental Health, and the Midwest Clinic. as well as universities in the U.S. and abroad.
+As a composer/arranger Tolson writes for both large and small instrumental ensembles as well as vocal jazz ensembles.
+His vocal jazz works are published by UNC Jazz Press.
 He is a clinician/consultant for Alfred Music Publishing Company and a content consultant for Pearson/Prentice Hall Educational Publications.
 In addition, he is a faculty member of the Jamey Aebersold Summer Jazz Workshops.

-Tolson has been named to "Who's Who Among America's Teachers", and has received the Kentucky Music Educators "College Teacher of the Year" award, the University of Louisville Exemplary Multicultural Teaching Award, and has twice been recognized with the University of Louisville Distinguished Faculty Service Award.
-Mr. Tolson's other professional memberships include the College Music Society, National Band Association, the American Society of Composers, Authors, and Publishers (ASCAP), the American Federation of Musicians, the National Band Association, Kentucky Association for Jazz Education, Jazz Education Network, and Music Educators National Conference.
+Tolson has been named to "Who's Who Among America's Teachers", and has received the Kentucky Music Educators "College Teacher of the Year" award and the University of Louisville Distinguished Faculty Service and Multicultural Teaching Awards.
+Tolson has served as a board member of the University of Louisville Athletic Association, the University Club of Louisville, and IAJE.
+His other professional memberships include the American Federation of Musicians, Jazz Education Network, ASCAP, NARAS, College Music Society, National Band Association, Louisville Jazz Society, and National Association for Music Education.